robrollback/kyoto_variant_discovery/README.md

 **Required:**
   * SELECT statement: fetch data and view from a table.
 Columns can be a list of comma-separated columns or an asterisk (*) to return all columns
-  * FROM clause: specifics the table to query from
+  * FROM clause: specifies the table to query from

 **Optional:**
   * WHERE clause: filter rows in the result set